Client DMG Mori - Tool Manufacturer

 Introducing visual management, where the day-to-day performance of production is displayed clearly on the factory floor for the benefit of managers and operators further expanded LDLP®.
 TXM coached DMG Mori to establish communication centres in the workplace to track daily project progress, problems and quality, safety and production metrics.
 Teams conducted a 15 minutes daily “stand up” meeting at the communication centres to discuss the issues of the day, review operational performance and to solve problems.

 Providing the Tools to Solve Every Day Problems – Solving Problems Every Day®

 TXM coached the DMG Mori team in the application of tried and tested problem solving techniques using the TXM “Solving Problems Every Day” (SPED™) methodology.
 This encouraged quick, on-the-spot action to find and address the root causes of problems.
 It also established discipline amongst team leaders and first line supervisors to fix problems rather than constantly referring problems to management to solve.
 Using the TXM SPED® approach, problems were used as opportunities to improve by analysing the root causes implementing fixes and tracking the improved performance.

-After one year of frontline Lean leadership program, the management culture in DMG Mori Shanghai plant has been changed.
+After one year of front-line Lean leadership program, the management culture at DMG Mori Shanghai plant has been changed.
 Achievements made have included: